AIoT-MLSys-Lab/AIoT-Survey/README.md

-# Awesome AIoT

-A survey, paper list, and open-source collection of AIoT.
+# A survey, paper list, and open-source collection of AIoT

 Papers selected from the following conferences:
 - mobile computing conferences (MobiCom/MobiSys/SenSys/UbiComp)